Early Childhood Program Descriptions

-Community Partnership for Child Development (CPCD)/ Head Start Preschool (9 sites) District 11 partners with CPCD/ Head Start to allow preschool students to attend their neighborhood school.
+Community Partnership for Child Development (CPCD)/ Head Start Preschool (5 sites) - District 11 partners with CPCD/ Head Start to allow eligible preschool students to attend their neighborhood school.
 The sites are located in various D11 elementary building.
-In one session, this program serves three and four year old preschool students who are Head Start eligible.
-This session will also includes preschool students who are eligible for special educations services.
-In the other session, the three and four year old preschoolers are a mixture of CPP eligible students and students who are special education eligible.
+One session serves 3- and 4-year-old preschool students who are Head Start eligible, including those receiving special educations services.
+The other session is a mixture of CPP and students special education students.
 Class size is limited to 16 or 17 students.
 CPCD staff consist of a teacher and 2 assistants.

-Community Operated Off-site Preschools (6 sites) - This program serves three and four year old students enrolled through CPP only.
+Community Operated Off-site Preschools (5 sites) - This program serves 3- and 4-year-old students enrolled through CPP only.
 Class size is limited by state statute to 16 students.
 The class is staffed by a teacher who meets child care licensing requirements and 1 assistant.
 This extension of the CPP program is a required partnership under the CPP Act.
 We have partnered for 15 years with the private child care community.
-These 10 sites are located within D11 boundaries.
+These 5 sites are located within D11 boundaries.
 These sites include Early Connections at Rio Grande, Early Connections at Antlers Place, Junior Academy Small Wonders, Junior Academy, and Ruth Washburn.

-Child Find - This program is mandated by IDEA and serves 475 children, birth through five.
-The program conducts multi-disciplinary assessments on students year round.
-One component serves children birth to three (Part C).
+Child Find - This program is mandated by IDEA and conducts multi-disciplinary assessments on 475 students, birth-5, year round.
+One component serves children birth to 3 (Part C).
 The staff conducts initial home visits for all referrals on children under three, as per state law.
-This program is funded through special education.
+This program is funded through Special Education.

-Tesla Early Learning Center - This program serves 24 infants and toddlers each year.
-The children attend the nursery at the located at the Roy J. Wasson Academic Campus.
-The opportunity for on-site child care enables their teen parents to attend high school in D11 and receive their diploma.
+Tesla Early Learning Center - This program is located at the Roy J. Wasson Academic Campus and serves 24 infants and toddlers each year.
+The opportunity for on-site child care enables their teen parents to attend high school in D11.